jesssaji/S4-OS-Lab/Exp7/README.md

-7.  a) Implementation of IPC communication using Pipes
+7. Implementation of IPC communication using Pipes

-    b) Implementation of IPC communication using message queue
+8. Implementation of IPC communication using message queue

-    c) Implementation of IPC communication shared memory.
+9. Implementation of IPC communication shared memory.